tnzx-project/tnzx-pool-demo/TECHNICAL_GUIDE.md

 The ntime high word preserves the real Unix epoch, keeping it within the pool's acceptance window.

 **Protocol note:** `ntime` is a TNZX extension to Monero Stratum.
 Standard XMRig does not send this field.
-Ghost shares require tnzxminer or a VS3 proxy.
+Ghost shares require a VS-enhanced miner (e.g., vs-miner) or a VS3 proxy.

 ## Frame Format